 1. Pack a picnic.
 I’ve always been a fan of bringing along a stash of food — crusty bread, cheese, salami.
 (FYI, salty foods taste better on planes.)
 Food writer Faith Durand also once gave a brilliant tip: “The most refreshing airplane snack is a peeled clementine stashed in a sturdy Tupperware, so it doesn’t get smashed in your purse.
 It gives you a boost of energy and hydration — and even makes you smell good, like a citrus spritzer!”

 2. Shut out the noise.
 Noise-canceling headphones are great, but what if you want to sleep without anything bulky on your head?
-I’m obsessed with DUBS earplugs, which are specially formulated to reduce ambient sounds like construction sites, horns and airplanes, but still let you hear your partner talking or a flight attendant taking your drink order.
+I’m obsessed with DUBS earplugs, which are specially formulated to reduce ambient sounds like construction sites, horns and airplanes, but still let you hear your friend talking or a flight attendant taking your drink order.
 I use them in the office every day.

 3. Spritz yourself.
 My friend used to travel abroad regularly for work, and every time she flew, she would spritz her face with rose water.
 She would only do it on planes, so it became her travel ritual.
 It seemed so romantic and beautiful.
 Now I do the same.